RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - `contraindicated_for`, `affects`, and `expressed_in` are examples of valid inputs.

-    - If not specified the default input will be None.

 * ##### remove_connected_nodes

     - Indicates whether or not to remove the nodes connected to the edge.